rachelss/BigDataAnalysis18/_posts/info/2000-01-05-assignments.md

 *Expectations for short papers*:

 * Each paper should be approximately 300 words.
-* Each paper will be written in response to a prompt provided on Friday by the professor on the topic for the week.
-The paper will be due by 5pm the following Friday.
+* Each paper will be written in response to a prompt provided on Friday on Sakai on the topic for the week.
+* The paper will be due by 5pm the following Friday.
 * 12 prompts will be provided (1 per week except the last week).
 * Each paper is worth 100 points.
 * Students may write as many or as few papers as necessary to achieve a desired number of points up to 500.